jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 ### JupyterLab Council responsibilities

-Active members actively carry out the responsibilities listed in the [Membership Guide Page](membership_guidelines).
+Members actively carry out the responsibilities listed in the [Membership Guide Page](membership_guidelines):

-### Active and inactive membership

-There are two types of JupyterLab Council members, **active** and **inactive**.

-Active members:

 * Must be nominated by a current member.
 * Can be elected as the Software Steering Council representative for JupyterLab.
 * Get a vote in a voting situation.
 * Count towards quorum in a voting situation.
-* Are expected to participate in a majority of votes.
+* Are expected to participate in a 2/3 of votes (through a year).
 * Can nominate new members.
 * Should actively participate, either synchronously or asynchronously, in meetings.

-Inactive members:

-* Were previously an active member.
-* Do not vote.
-* Are not counted towards voting quorum.
-* Can "reactivate" at any time by expressing their change in status publicly.

-Council members can freely pass between active and inactive at any time.
-They *should* publicly state their status change in a pull request that updates the `contributors.yaml` file with their status change.

-This means an inactive member can "reactivate" themselves at any time by publicly stating their change in status.
-This does not require a nomination from another team member.

-For example, a member who is going out on a long leave/vacation (>2 weeks) can temporarily change their status to inactive during their absence and immediately reactivate upon return.
-This isn't required, but this can relieve them from having to watch this repository for any formal votes that happen during their absence.

 ### Nominating a new member